-To the Board of Supervisors

-Hicks Ditch Community Development District

-City of Eustis, Florida
+To the Board of Supervisors Hicks Ditch Community Development District City of Eustis, Florida

-We have examined Hicks Ditch Community Development District, City of Eustis, Florida's ("District") compliance with the requirements of Section 218.415, Florida Statutes, in accordance with Rule 10.556(10) of the Auditor General of the State of Florida during the period from inception November 3, 2022 to September 30, 2023.
+We have examined Hicks Ditch Community Development District, City of Eustis, Florida's ("District") compliance with the requirements of Section 218.415, Florida Statutes, in accordance with Rule 10.556(10) of the Auditor General of the State of Florida during the fiscal year ended September 30, 2024.
 Management is responsible for District's compliance with those requirements.
 Our responsibility is to express an opinion on District's compliance based on our examination.